 Unlike the Epson VS250 projector, this projector offers an audio-out option, which gives the user the ability to connect an external speaker system.
 Also, this projector can be mounted on a tripod where the Epson VS250 can not be.

 ViewSonic backs its products with a three-year limited parts and labor coverage warranty.
 It also offers a one-year lamp coverage and a US-based customer service team to answer any questions you may have.
 Unlike the more advanced model, PS501W, this projector is a long throw projector.
 It will project an image that is 120 inches wide from a distance of 15’8.”
-This is almost four times farther than the short throw PS501W model.
+This is almost four times farther than the ultra-short-throw projector PS501W.

-The Kodak Luma 150 offers several built-in options because it is portable.
+The Kodak Luma offers several built-in options because it is portable.
 It has built-in speakers, onboard controls, a rechargeable battery, and a 60 Ansi lumen LED lamp.
 This little projector can produce an image that is 20″-150.”
-To use the projector, it must be connected with HDMI, micro-sd card, USB, or wirelessly.
+It must be connected with HDMI, micro-sd card, USB, or wirelessly to use the projector.
 The resolution is 854×480.
 It is multimedia compatible and easily connected to game consoles.

-The specs of this white ACER H5382BD projector has a brightness of 3,300 lumens, DLP projections, and 1280×720 resolution.
+The specs of this white ACER projector have a brightness of 3,300 lumens, DLP projections, and 1280×720 resolution.
 Connect to this projector through HDMI, USB, VGA, or wireless connections.
 The eColor Boost 3D offered with this projector allows projection on any colored background.

 There are many positive aspects to this impressive projector.
 First, it connects in three easy steps.
 Whether connecting using HDMI, VGA, or USB, it is easy to connect.
 The wireless connection is also simple.
 With the wireless connection, the presenter has the freedom to move around the room.